startxfr/libre/libre-configure.md

 | property      |
 +---------------|---------------------------------------------
 | base          | Location of the training directory (course and session materials)
+| conf          | Location of the course configuration directory (where course is configured)
 | course        | Location of the course material directory (where course is installed)
 | collect       | Location of the collector directory (where course logs are recorded)